JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 city, country, day
 ```

-Finally, let’s have a quick look at the store content.
+Now we have a quick look at the store content.
 Note that we cut out UUIDs and timestamps here for brevity:

 ```python
 >>> import re